hapax/hapax.github.io/assets/chuzenji.md

 marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks 1400 meters above sea level.
-But the mass of cloud has settled onto the wetland as well as the lake, dampening my plans for a hike, so I decide to explore the town instead.
+But the mass of cloud has settled onto the wetland as well as the lake, extinguishing my plans for a hike.
+I decide to explore the town instead.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />